Glenmore, Mulgoa

-Glenmore is a heritage-listed former farm, vineyard, rural residence and private school and now golf club and function centre located at 754-760 Mulgoa Road in the western Sydney suburb of Mulgoa in the City of Penrith local government area of New South Wales, Australia.
+Glenmore is a heritage-listed former farm, vineyard, rural residence and private school and now golf club and function centre located at 754-760 Mulgoa Road in the outer western Sydney suburb of Mulgoa, New South Wales, Australia.
 It was built from 1809 to 1868.
 It is also known as Glenmore Heritage Valley Golf and Country Club.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 In 1809-16 the Luttrell family were granted land in the Mulgoa Valley, and sold this in 1815-16 to neighbour William Cox.
 Also in 1809 an adjoining 400 acre of land were granted to William Cox - and used for pastoralism, had fine orchards and vineyards.
 Between 1816 and 1852 the Cox family had strong associations with Glenmore.
 The father William Cox retained Glenmore until 1817, conveying it then to his fourth son George.
 His brother Henry Cox bought the lands off George in 1823 at the time of his marriage, and is most closely associated with the property.
 In 1825 Henry gained another 850 acre grant from William and George sold Henry a 640 acre grant he had acquired in 1815 from Thomas Hobby.

 In 1824-25 Glenmore homestead appears to have been built, on the former grant of Robert Luttrell.
 It was the principal home of Henry Cox and family and head station of his pastoral estates.
 By 1825 Henry had a large estate with fertile and well watered land between Mulgoa Creek and the Nepean River.
 Convicts were used to clear the holding.
 It was used as a holding farm for animals from his other lands west of the Blue Mountains, on their way to the markets in Sydney.
 Glenmore was a busy centre for many years, with grape vines, wheat, corn, alfalfa and all kinds of horse and cattle feed and sheep roaming the homestead.

 In 1845-5 the first homestead was built for Henry Cox.
 In 1850 Heny Cox had his sheep transferred to a property he had purchased at Broombee between Mudgee and Bathurst.
 The family moved there in 1851.
 In 1852 Glenmore was sold to his half-brother, Alfred Cox, who in 1853 sold it to merchant Thomas Sutcliffe Mort.
 Between 1852 and c.
 1920 was the Riley family association with Glenmore (the Rileys were already leasing land in the Mulgoa Valley).

 In 1854 T. S. Mort sold Glenmore to James Riley (who was later to become the first Mayor of Penrith, in 1871).
 The estate was developed as his private home.